COMPUTER ANIMATION / VISUAL EFFECTS

 Daniela Pühringer (AT)

-Daniela Pühringer is working in the communication department of the VOEST-Alpine.
-Her emphasis is on the organization of the VOESTIVAL, which is a major cultural event in Upper Austria
+Daniela Pühringer is working in the communications department of the VOEST-Alpine.
+Her emphasis is on the organization of events.
+For instance, she has been head of organization of the VOESTIVAL, which is a major cultural event in Upper Austria

 Christa Sommerer (AT)